College-of-DuPage-Lunabotics/lunabot_ros/README.md

 #### 4. Establish SSH connection (host computer)

 Using the username and IP address from the previous step, now you can connect to the robot computer.
-It may look something like this for example:
+It may look something like this:

 ```bash
 ssh jetson-main@192.168.10.1 # (General format: username@ip_address)